How to Create an Organized Kids’ Closet

 I love that the space is so much more functional now!
 Having the Cs’ closet neat and organized is so helpful because they can always find the clothes they want, there is a place for everything, and it keeps the rest of the room from getting cluttered.
 I can’t wait to share the big reveal of the entire space with you in just a few weeks!

-If you’d like to see the progress the rest of the One Room Challenge bloggers are making on their rooms, you can check them out here.
-And if you want to catch the progress on the boys’ room from the very beginning, you can do so in these posts:
+If you want to catch the progress on the boys’ room from the very beginning, you can do so in these posts:

 Thanks for following along!
 Have a wonderful week!